Dontrell, Who Kissed the Sea

 "If you go to no other show this year, get yourself to the Skylight Theatre to see Dontrell, Who Kissed the Sea: it’s productions such as this that make live theatre an art form to celebrate." - Los Angeles Post

-"Dontrell, Who Kissed the Sea breaks over us like wave upon wave of human love and hope, submerges us in honesty, buoys us by its bold vision and heartfelt voice.
-This gorgeous Theater Alliance production of this beautiful new play is an absolute must." - DC Metro Theater Arts
+"Dontrell, Who Kissed the Sea breaks over us like wave upon wave of human love and hope, submerges us in honesty, buoys us by its bold vision and heartfelt voice. - DC Metro Theater Arts

 "[T]his play’s greatness doesn’t really come from the plot, though the plot’s water-tightness and inevitability show playwright Nathan Alan Davis’ incredible skill.
 The characters and poetically transfixing language are the real stars." - DC Theatre Scene